tfausak/tfausak.github.io/_posts/2011-10-25-dropping-out-a-year-later.md

 ---
-title: 'Dropping Out: A Year Later'
+title: 'Dropping out: a year later'
 ---

 About a year ago, I dropped out of college.
 I was in my senior year